31 Oct 2021, last revised 06 Jun 2024

-With just one bottle, the drug store of Carl G. Printz appears to have been short-lived, but in fact, it lasted for six years.
-This one bottle has a Chicago Oval shape, which dates to the late 1880s-1890s, placing it among the earliest embossed pharmacy bottles from the Copper Country.
+With just two bottles, the drug store of Carl G. Printz appeared to have been short-lived, but in fact, it lasted for six years.
+His bottles have a Chicago Oval shape, which dates to the late 1880s to early 1890s, placing them among the earliest embossed pharmacy bottles of the Copper Country.

 Karl George Printz was born on 06 Feb 1861 in Finland (1), and immigrated to the U.S. in about 1885 (2).
-He worked in a large drug store in Paterson, NJ (2), and then worked with his brother, M. Printz, a druggist in Red Jacket, for about six months (2).
+He worked in a large drug store in Paterson, NJ, and then with his brother M. Printz in Red Jacket for about six months (2).

 Newspaper ad - Mar 1891